 Physical Therapy

-How Hiring Physical Therapy Assistants Can Make Your Practice More Efficient
+How Hiring PT Assistants Can Make Your Practice More Efficient

 Hiring one or more physical therapy assistants is a great way to make your practice more efficient.
 In some states, physical therapy assistants (PTAs) can take on patients and bring revenue into your clinic at a lower cost.